 Once the weather heats up, every driver wants to roll their windows down and feel that warm breeze.
 Some may even take it a step further by owning a convertible.
 But if you’re on the fence about buying one, you may still be wondering, are convertibles safe?
 Furthermore, since convertibles tend to be slightly pricier, are there enough benefits to justify spending more?
 The following information about convertibles can help you decide what’s right for your lifestyle.
 Read on for a breakdown of the pros and cons of buying a convertible car.

-- Faster aging of the interior.
-Exposing your skin to the hot summer sun takes its toll, and the same is true of convertible interiors.
+Exposing the car interior to the hot summer sun takes its toll, and the same is true of convertible interiors.
 Seats, dashboards and other surfaces may become sun damaged and cracked over time, though proper maintenance can slow the process.